 - Attend a midwifery program or school.

 - If the school is accredited by MEAC, graduation qualifies you for the NARM written exam.
-(See Equivalency Applicant page for more information)
+(See Student or Graduate of a MEAC Accredited Program page for more information)

 - If the school or program is not MEAC accredited, you must complete the Entry-Level Portfolio Evaluation Program.